An Introduction to Immigration and other Visas to Canada

 HOWEVER, THERE ARE RESIDENTS AND CITIZENS OF CERTAIN COUNTRIES WHO DO NOT REQUIRE A VISITOR VISA OR IT MAY BE ISSUED AT THE PORT OF ENTRY IN CANADA.

 2. Students Visa

-- Foreign students must apply to a Canadian education institute and obtain admission in such an institute.
-This institute must be certified by the immigration authority for the issuance of the student authorization / visa.
+- Foreign students must apply to a Canadian educational institute and obtain admission in such an institute.
+This institute must be certified by the immigration authority for the issuance of the student authorization/visa.
 This is generally mentioned in the prospectus of the school.
-If is not mentioned students must ask the institute directly whether admission in that particular institute will qualify him / her for student authorization.
+If it is not mentioned, students must ask the institute directly whether admission in that particular institute will qualify him/her for student authorization.

 - Once the admission is secured, the student is required to make application to the Canadian immigration office for student authorization and visa.

 - The student can make this application, while in Canada or outside of Canada.